tasket/wyng-backup/README.md

 or to mount .cache on a separate volume that is not configured for backup.

-* If you've changed your local path without first running `wyng delete --clean` to remove snapshots, there may be unwanted snapshots remaining under your old volume group or local directory.
-LVM snapshots can be found with the patterns `*.tick` and `*.tock` with the tag "wyng";  Btrfs/XFS snapshots can be found with `sn*.wyng?`.
+* If you've changed your local path without first running `wyng delete --clean` to remove snapshots, there may be orphaned snapshots remaining under your old volume group or local directory.
 Deleting them can prevent unnecessary consumption of disk space.
+LVM snapshots can be found with the patterns `'*.tick'` and `'*.tock'` with the tag "wyng".
+Btrfs/XFS snapshots can be found with `'sn*.wyng?'`.

 * If you wish to make a "backup of the backup", i.e. duplicate an archive, its possible to do so with the following: